-Regardless of to whom the report is made, the Title IX Director or designee investigates reports against students and the Dean of Students Department (DOS) adjudicates reports against students, while the Office of Equal Opportunity and Compliance (EOC) handles reports against anyone else (faculty, staff, contractors, visitors, or unknown assailants).
+Regardless of to whom the report is made, the Title IX Director (or designee) investigates reports against students and the Department of Student Conduct and Community Standards adjudicates reports against students, while the Equity, Diversion, and Inclusion Office (EDI) handles reports against faculty, staff, contractors, and visitors.
+In the event of an unknown assailants, the University will still provide support resources to the victim.